Is the Moon void of course right now?

 The void-of-course (VOC) Moon is the period after the Moon makes its last major aspect to a planet before it changes zodiac sign.
 During this window, the Moon is "between engagements" and traditional astrologers consider it an unfavorable time for starting new ventures.
 The concept dates back to the Hellenistic tradition, where the Moon's aspects served as the primary timing mechanism for mundane and electional work.

 VOC periods vary widely in length, from a few minutes to over 24 hours.
 Short voids happen when the Moon makes a late aspect just before the sign boundary.
 Long voids occur when the last aspect falls early in a sign, leaving many degrees of travel before the ingress.
-Our calendar uses NASA's ANISE toolkit for arc-second precision, computing the exact moment of each aspect and sign change.
+Our calendar uses the JPL DE440s planetary ephemeris via ANISE, finding the Moon's final major-aspect window and next sign ingress from computed sky positions.
 Learn more in our guide to the void-of-course Moon.

 What to do during a VOC Moon